Ashmaawyy/Making-A-Data-Warehouse/README.md

 ## To run project scripts

 1. > Run the following command in your terminal: <br> pip install -r requirements.txt
-2. Run create_tables.py to connect to the Redshift cluster and create Database tables.
+2. Run create_tables.py to connect to the Redshift cluster and create Database tables if they don't exist, and if they exist they will be dropped and re-created. <br> WARNING: will drop tables if they exist when intiated.
 3. Run etl.py to load the data to the created Database.